 Include a copy of membership brochure; refer to it in your letter.
 Be sure to include and update dues information.
-In some cases, including the postage on the envelope could be just the “added touch” to make that prospective member feel wanted and important.

 Include as many other items as you can to familiarize the prospective member with the activities and scope of WiNUP.